quachio/gulp-quachio/readme.md

 		    document.querySelector('#reactApp')
 		);

-6. In folder: src/ remove any jsx files.
+6. In folder: src/ remove any react components.